History of The Mountain

 The main village is full of quaint shops, art galleries, bars and restaurants, all conveniently linked by heated walkways and escalators to the slopes.
 Dine at five-star restaurants, catch a Broadway performance or take a spin on the ice rink in a beautiful alpine setting.

 Festivals, weekly entertainment and outdoor activities take the spotlight in the summer months.
-Festival highlights inlcude Blues, Brews and BBQ, Wine & Spirits, Luxury Lifestyle, Antique and Arts.
-Weekly events inlcude the Culinary Demo Series, Beaver Creek Rodeo and the Beaver Creek Music Experience.
+Festival highlights include Blues, Brews and BBQ, Wine & Spirits, Luxury Lifestyle, Antique and Arts.
+Weekly events include the Culinary Demo Series, Beaver Creek Rodeo and the Beaver Creek Music Experience.

 There is always something to do in Avon and Beaver Creek.